sv222/cloud-engineer-interview-questions/README.md

 ### What is AWS Snowmobile, and when is it used?

-AWS Snowmobile is a petabyte-scale data transfer service.
-Snowmobile is a ruggedized device that can be used to transfer large amounts of data to and from AWS.
-Snowmobile is a good choice for transferring large amounts of data, such as data for migration or disaster recovery.
+AWS Snowmobile was a petabyte-scale data transfer service that moved exabyte-scale data volumes in shipping containers.
+AWS retired Snowmobile in 2024; use AWS Snowball Edge or AWS DataSync for large data transfers instead.

 ### How do you use AWS Elastic Beanstalk with Docker containers?